Vertebra: Other animals

 In many species, though not in mammals, the cervical vertebrae bear ribs.
 In many groups, such as lizards and saurischian dinosaurs, the cervical ribs are large; in birds, they are small and completely fused to the vertebrae.
 The transverse processes of mammals are homologous to the cervical ribs of other amniotes.
-In the whale the cervical vertebrae are typically fused, an adaptation trading flexibility for stability during swimming.
+In the whale, the cervical vertebrae are typically fused, an adaptation trading flexibility for stability during swimming.
 All mammals except manatees and sloths have seven cervical vertebrae, whatever the length of the neck.
 This includes seemingly unlikely animals such as the giraffe, the camel, and the blue whale, for example.
 Birds usually have more cervical vertebrae with most having a highly flexible neck consisting of 13–25 vertebrae.

 In all mammals, the thoracic vertebrae are connected to ribs and their bodies differ from the other regional vertebrae due to the presence of facets.
 Each vertebra has a facet on each side of the vertebral body, which articulates with the head of a rib.
 There is also a facet on each of the transverse processes which articulates with the tubercle of a rib.
 The number of thoracic vertebrae varies considerably across the species.
 Most marsupials have thirteen, but koalas only have eleven.
-The norm is twelve to fifteen in mammals, (twelve in the human), though there are from eighteen to twenty in the horse, tapir, rhinoceros and elephant.
-In certain sloths there is an extreme number of twenty-five and at the other end only nine in the cetacean.
+The usual number is twelve to fifteen in mammals, (twelve in the human), though there are from eighteen to twenty in the horse, tapir, rhinoceros and elephant.
+In certain sloths, there is an extreme number of twenty-five and at the other end only nine in the cetacean.

 There are fewer lumbar vertebrae in chimpanzees and gorillas, which have three in contrast to the five in the genus Homo.
 This reduction in number gives an inability of the lumbar spine to lordose but gives an anatomy that favours vertical climbing, and hanging ability more suited to feeding locations in high-canopied regions.
 The bonobo differs by having four lumbar vertebrae.

 Caudal vertebrae are the bones that make up the tails of vertebrates.
 They range in number from a few to fifty, depending on the length of the animal's tail.